apache/openwhisk/docs/actions-actionloop.md

 ## What is the ActionLoop proxy

-ActionLoop proxy is a runtime "engine", written in Go, originally developed precisely to support the Go language.
+The ActionLoop proxy is a runtime "engine", written in Go, originally developed specifically to support the Go language.
 However it was written in a pretty generic way, and it has been then adopted also to implement runtimes for Swift, PHP, Python, Rust, Java, Ruby and Crystal.
-It was developed with compiled languages in minds but works well also with scripting languages.
+Even though it was developed with compiled languages in mind it works equally well with scripting languages.

 Using it, you can develop a new runtime in a fraction of the time needed for a full-fledged runtime, since you have only to write a command line protocol and not a fully featured web server, with an amount of corner case to take care.